Open source · Apache-2.0 · v1.6.1 stable on npm

 Local approval dashboard

 Dark-theme web UI on 127.0.0.1:3501.
-Real-time SSE, approve and deny buttons, audit viewer.
+Approve and deny buttons, audit viewer.
 Optional TLS and webhook channels for headless setups.

 Architecture